 Professor Tim Winter

-Tim Winter is Research Professor at the Alfred Deakin Institute, Deakin University, Melbourne.
+Tim Winter is Professor of Critical Heritage Studies in the School of Social Sciences at The University of Western Australia at Perth.
 He is also President of the Association of Critical Heritage Studies and been a Visiting Scholar at the University of Cambridge, The Getty and Asia Research Institute, Singapore.
+Before joining UWA, he was Research Professor of Heritage Studies at Deakin University.
 He has published widely on heritage, development, urban conservation, and the international politics of heritage.
 He has previously worked with the World Bank, Getty Conservation Institute, and World Monuments Fund, and his recent books include The Routledge Handbook of Heritage in Asia and Shanghai Expo: an international forum on the future of cities.
 He is currently working on a book on heritage diplomacy and on projects addressing the 21st century Silk Road.
 As a member of WARMAP, Tim looks into the practices of war heritage diplomacy and its ramifications across Asia.

 Professor Brenda S.A.
 Yeoh